 What this means for the New York real estate market is obvious: The decline in bonuses has been a major source of the reduction in demand for New York City apartments and the city’s real estate market more generally.

-There is an interesting coincidence in the timing of the report: Given the varying expectations concerning when a recovery in the market will begin, next year’s report will probably be a major sign of what is to come… If bonuses are back up, and a recovery has not occurred yet, we will be able to safely predict the top of the real estate market will start to pull up average prices once again.
+There is an interesting coincidence in the timing of the report: Given the varying expectations concerning when a recovery in the market will begin, next year’s report will probably be a major sign of what is to come… If bonuses are back up, and recovery has not occurred yet, we will be able to safely predict the top of the real estate market will start to pull up average prices once again.

-If the numbers remain low – relative to recent years, as opposed to what common sense dictates horribly incompetent executives should receive – and a recovery has yet to gain much steam, then it will be possible that the market will continue to languish.
+If the numbers remain low – relative to recent years, as opposed to what common sense dictates horribly incompetent executives should receive – and recovery has yet to gain much steam, then it will be possible that the market will continue to languish.
 All that is to say that investors and buyers should keep an eye out for the same report around this time next year.